 Dabbing is the act of inhaling vapor from the waxy extract of a cannabis plant.
 Traditionally, people use a dab rig, similar to a bong, and heat the concentrate inside of the rig.
 Other methods include a pipe or a nail to heat the concentrate and create a vapor.
-Today, dab pens are becoming more popular for their convenience and portability.
+Today, dab pens are becoming more popular for their convenient, compact design.

 Dabbing’s popularity is due to its high potency.
 Though CBD dabbing does exist, its THC counterpart is much more popular.
 Flower marijuana usually contains between 10-20% THC, but concentrate can easily have between 70 and 90% THC.
 This extreme potency is sometimes controversial, which means that dabbing is not for beginners to the cannabis world.

 The government and some experts have warned consumers about the possible side effects of concentrate over flower, oils, and other cannabis forms.
 They cite that high doses of THC can lead to paranoia, panic attacks, and hallucinations.
 Therefore, dabbing should be done with caution in mind, or with alternative CBD concentrates.